anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 ---
-title: How to start a free blog
+title: How I started a free blog with Github and Jekyll in 10 minutes
 date: 2021-12-08 13:20:00 +0100
 categories: [General]
 tags: [jekyll, github pages]     # TAG names should always be lowercase